Vagos Motorcycle Club: Vagos MC criminal allegations and incidents

+The Vagos are considered by law enforcement to be among the many second-tier, after the "Big Four", outlaw motorcycle gangs.

 Hemet traps

-On March 17, 2010, amid allegations that Vagos members had fabricated home-made booby traps to maim and kill police detectives in Hemet, California, police arrested at least 30 Vagos members in a multi-state raid of Utah, Nevada, Arizona, and California, involving 400 police officers from 60 law enforcement agencies.
+On March 17, 2010, amid allegations that Vagos members had fabricated home-made booby traps to maim and kill police detectives in Hemet, California, police arrested at least 30 Vagos members in a multi-state raid of Utah, Nevada, Arizona, and California, involving 400 police officers from 60 law-enforcement agencies.
 The police raided 73 locations in Southern California, seizing weapons and drugs, and discovered a meth lab.
 The raids were the result of several incidents involving booby traps where the club was implicated: